-Carpooling, also known as ridesharing, is the grouping of drivers and passengers with common origins and/or destinations into common trips.
+Ridesharing is the grouping of drivers and passengers with common origins and/or destinations into common trips.
 Carpooling is the oldest form of ridesharing, and can reduce congestion, lower carbon dioxide emissions, and give communities more transportation options.
 However, the number of people carpooling in the US has decreased since the 1980s.
-New technology provides an opportunity to revive the practice, with carpooling apps aiming to connect drivers and riders in innovative ways.
+New technology provides an opportunity to revive the practice, with apps aiming to connect drivers and riders in innovative ways.

-Carpooling has existed since the dawn of the commute.
+Ridesharing has existed since the dawn of the commute.
 In America, sharing rides to work first became popular during World War II, when the federal government and military encouraged citizens to carpool in order to save rubber and other resources.
 Workers have historically used a variety of tools to arrange shared rides.
 In the 1960s, employers took their employees’ information and hand-matched them by geographic area.
 Popularity again spiked in the 1970s during the oil crisis, due to the expense of gasoline and consciousness over energy conservation.
 However, starting in the 1980s, these gains were slowly lost as driving became less expensive and two-earner households became more common, making it harder to coordinate trips.
 In the 1990s and early 2000s, telephone- and Internet-based carpool matching were introduced by cities and municipalities with varying degrees of success.
 Carpooling apps are the latest technological innovation to be introduced to the sector, beginning with the widespread popularity of smartphones in the late 2000s (a company named Carma claims to be the first, starting in 2008).
-According to census data from 2013, 9.4 percent of Americans shared rides, or carpooled to work.
+According to census data from 2019, 8.9 percent of Americans shared rides, or carpooled to work.
 This number has likely decreased substantially post-COVID-19 pandemic, but as people begin to return to work, ridesharing remains a practical and low-cost alternative to help relieve congestion and mitigate GHG emissions.

 Apps like SPLT, Waze, and Scoop mark an evolution from the traditional model of carpooling.
 Through these apps, users can conveniently plan rides to and from work through their smartphones.
 Shared rides are formed and scheduled on an ad hoc basis, using GPS to match drivers and riders based on their routes and user preferences.